ccamisoss/ccamisoss/README.md

 Fullstack Developer with **2+ years of professional experience** building and maintaining production web applications.

 I’ve worked on **fintech and SaaS products**, contributing across frontend and backend, improving code quality, fixing critical bugs, and delivering features end-to-end.
-Currently focused on **scalable frontend architectures**, clean APIs, and maintainable codebases.
+Currently focused on **scalable architectures**, clean APIs, and maintainable codebases.

 ---